bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 ---

-## Model Architecture and Training Strategy
+### Model Architecture and Training

+<i>My model architecture was based on NVIDIA's end to end deep learning for self driving cars found [here](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)</i>

--1.
-An appropriate model architecture has been employed My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a CNN with strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel, and a non-strided convolution with a 3×3 kernel size in the final two convolutional layers.
+It had depths between 24 and 64 (model.py lines 76-80)

-<i>The model I used was the [NVIDIA model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)</i>

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity (model.py lines 76-80), and the data is normalized in the model using a Keras lambda layer (model.py line 70).

--2.
-Attempts to reduce overfitting in the model
-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains a dropout layer at the point in the network with the most parameters in order to reduce overfitting (model.py line 86).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different datasets to ensure that the model was not overfitting (model.py lines 67-92).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

--3.
-Model parameter tuning
-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 91).

--4.
-Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

 ### Model Architecture and Training Documentation